 Kiwis Count - Trust

-Kiwis Count measures trust in public services in two ways: trust of New Zealanders based on personal experience of using public services and trust in the public service brand (perception) – see figure 1 below.
+Kiwis Count measures trust in public services in two ways: trust of New Zealanders based on personal experience of using public services and trust in the public sector brand (perception) – see figure 1 below.
 By both measures, trust (the percentage of people who answered a 4 or a 5 on a five point scale) has increased markedly since 2007.

+Trust in the public service brand is measured by asking respondents: “Overall, to what extent do you trust the public service?”
 Trust in public services based on personal experience is measured by asking respondents to think about their most recent public service interaction.
 One of the subsequent questions is: “Thinking about your most recent service contact, can you trust them [public servants] to do what is right?”